Are digital binoculars the future? There are so many different applications one can think of for a digital camera. Who doesn't like to take pictures?

 These are heavier than regular binoculars (those that don't have a camera of any kind) but technology advances have made them smaller than they used to be, and they aren't too much of a burden to carry around.

-On a personal note, I use a pair of Nikon 8245 ACULON A211 8x42 binoculars for viewing and a COOLPIX P900 Camera for photographing when out birdwatching.
+On a personal note, I still use a pair of Nikon 8245 ACULON A211 8x42 binoculars for viewing and a COOLPIX P900 Camera for photographing when out birdwatching.